grpc/proposal/A56-priority-lb-policy.md

 this child to finish attempting to connect before it moves on to the next priority.
 The timer will be cancelled when the child reports its state as `READY`, `IDLE`, or `TRANSIENT_FAILURE`.
-If the timer fires without being cancelled, the child will be treated as if it reported `TRANSIENT_FAILURE`.
+If the timer fires without being cancelled, it will call the algorithm used to choose a priority (see below).
 The timer will be started when the child is first created.
 It will also be started if the child reports `CONNECTING` and it has previously reported `READY` or `IDLE` more recently than `TRANSIENT_FAILURE`.